 - Weekly readings of 150-200 pages (although more pages may be assigned, these are intended to be read through quickly, so as to familiarize students with the arguments). - Participation in class discussions (including discussions of required readings as well as current events) and one or more oral presentations depending upon class size (15% of the grade altogether): - One or more oral presentation (two or more for graduate students) on the reading material assigned for the day.
-The oral presentation will be a report based on readings from the syllabus and presented in class (10-15 minute presentation).
-You will signup for the presentations the first week of the course. - an oral presentation on your draft research paper in the last class (approx 5-10 minutes including question-and-answer session with fellow students); - Two brief essays of about 2000 words for undergraduates, 3000 for graduate students that are think pieces related to the readings (20% each).
-The topics will be handed out one week in advance.

-- Paper #1 must be submitted on or before October 24. - Paper #2 must be submitted on or before December 5.
+The oral presentation will be a report based on readings from the syllabus, with updates from contemporary events and issues where appropriate, and presented in class (10-15 minute presentation).
+You will signup for the presentations the first week of the course. - an oral presentation on your draft research paper in the last class (approx 5-10 minutes including question-and-answer session with fellow students). - Be prepared to come to class with tentative answers to the questions posed for the session-you may be called on to respond!!! - Two brief essays of about 2000 words for undergraduates, 3000 for graduate students that are think pieces related to the readings (25% each).
+The topics will be handed out one week in advance. - Paper #1 must be submitted on or before October 23. - Paper #2 must be submitted on or before December 4.